Explore the Aeolian Islands by yacht

 Where to Visit on your Aeolian Islands Yacht Charter

 As the archipelago’s largest and most accessible island, Lipari is an excellent start to your Aeolian Islands yacht charter itinerary.
 Unlike the rest of the islands Lipari boasts a bustling town which is essentially the archipelago’s capital city.
-Upon arrival at one of the two harbours you will be treated to a busy market square and an excellent choice of cafes and restaurants overlooking the turquoise sea.
-For the freshest of fish be sure to climb to Piazza Municipio at the top of the town for lunch, or dinner at the excellent Filippino (+39 (0) 39 090 981 1002).
-For an event more peaceful setting away from other holidaymakers, cruise along the coast and take in the stunning scenery and beaches that line the coast, including the naturally multi-coloured coast path, stretching from Termi di San Calogero to Bagnosecco.
+Upon arrival at one of the two harbours you will encounter a busy market square.
+And you an excellent choice of cafes and restaurants overlooking the turquoise sea.
+For the freshest of fish be sure to climb to Piazza Municipio at the top of the town for lunch.
+Or have your dinner at the excellent Filippino (+39 (0) 39 090 981 1002).
+For an even more peaceful setting away from other holidaymakers, cruise along the coast.
+Take in the stunning scenery and beaches that line the coast.
+Including the naturally multi-coloured coast path, stretching from Terme di San Calogero to Bagnasacco.

-While the Aeolian’s are largely defined by their volcanic landscape, Salina’s green setting and vibrant woodlands offer a beautiful contrast.
+While the Aeolian are largely defined by their volcanic landscape, Salina’s green setting and vibrant woodlands offer a beautiful contrast.
 Famed for its appearance in the 1994 blockbuster ‘Il Postino’ the island’s picturesque beaches and prominent twin volcanoes are well worth a visit.
 The main port at Santa Marina Salina is calm and lined with boutiques and restaurants.
-If you’re feeling adventurous, then climbing to the summit of the islands larger volcano Monte Fossa delle Felci is a must.
-Whilst trekking through the forest, you will see an exquisite array of wildflowers before experiencing the refreshing cool breeze of the summit with fantastic views over the archipelago.
-In the evening take anchor in the bay of Pollara to experience an iconic sunset with a meal created to your exact desires, and a refreshing glass of Italian wine.
+If you’re feeling adventurous, then climbing to the summit of the island’s larger volcano Monte Fossa delle Felci is a must.
+Whilst trekking through the forest, you will see an exquisite array of wildflowers.
+That’s before experiencing the refreshing cool breeze of the summit with fantastic views over the archipelago.
+In the evening take anchor in the bay of Pollara to experience an iconic sunset.
+Together with a meal created to your exact desires, and a refreshing glass of Italian wine.

 Arguably the most beautiful island on your Aeolian Yacht charter itinerary, Panarea is an exclusive paradise attracting jet-setters from across the globe.
-While much of the action is centred around the buzzing nightclub at Hotel Raya, stray a little further and you will discover some truly magnificent coves and beaches.
-The Bronze Age huts above the bay of Cala Junca are a must-see and a trip to the outer islets is thoroughly recommended.
-Sail to Basiluzzo and you will see the ruins of a Roman Port and Villa alongside a glorious sandy beach, the perfect spot to drop anchor and appreciate the scenery from your yacht.
+Much of the action centers around the buzzing nightclub at Hotel Raya.
+But stray a little further and you will discover some truly magnificent coves and beaches.
+The Bronze Age huts above the bay of Cala Junca are a must-see.
+And a trip to the outer islets is thoroughly recommended.
+Sail to Basiluzzo and you will see the ruins of a Roman Port and Villa.
+Alongside a glorious sandy beach, the perfect spot to drop anchor and appreciate the scenery from your yacht.

-Another spot with an active volcano, Vulcano is renowned for its mud baths which are considered to be very good for the skin and any rheumatic pains.
-The volcano itself makes for excellent viewing but be sure to bring your nose clips as a strong smell of sulphur encompasses the island and much of the surrounding area!
+Another spot with an active volcano, Vulcano is famous for its mud baths.
+Which are very good for the skin and any rheumatic pains.
+The volcano itself makes for excellent viewing.
+But be sure to bring your nose clips as a strong smell of sulphur encompasses the island and much of the surrounding area!

 Filicudi & Alicudi